graniticio/granitic/CONTRIBUTING.md

 Go or in Granitic's `test` package.

 If your tests require data files, they should be included in a folder named `testdata` in the package you are testing.

+## Proposal template

+The file [PROPOSAL_TEMPLATE]() contains a Markdown template that can be copy-and-pasted into new [issue]([https://github.com/graniticio/granitic/issues/new) if you are proposing an enhancement to Granitic.
+Remember to label the newly created issue as `enhancement` but do not set `Assignees`, `Project` or `Milestone`